AnimMouse/frp-flyapp/README.md

 You can also view https://app-name.fly.dev in browser to view the frps dashboard.

 ## Change server configuration
-Type `fly deploy -a app-name --remote-only` on the repository after editing frps.ini
+Type `fly deploy -a app-name --remote-only` on the repository after editing frps.toml

 ## Switch
 fly.io runs app 24/7, if you are not using your tunnel for a while, it is recommended to suspend it to conserve free tier and resources.